ibm-cloud-docs/key-protect/kur.md

 ### What it does
 {: #kur-at-function}

-Takes a TSV file exported from the IBM Cloud Logs activity tracking event routing archive query, extracts the JSON events from the `text` column, and filters for KMS and HPCS-related events (`kms.*` and `hs-crypto.*` actions).
+Takes a TSV file that is exported from the IBM Cloud Logs activity tracking event routing archive query, extracts the JSON events from the `text` column, and filters for KMS and HPCS-related events (`kms.*` and `hs-crypto.*` actions).
 It then produces four output files:

 `<base>_events.json`
-:   All extracted events as a formatted JSON array
+:   All events extracted as a formatted JSON array.

 `<base>_events.csv`
-:   Flat CSV with one row per event, containing: serviceName, region, accountId, instanceId, keyId, action, outcome, reasonType, reasonCode, initiatorId, initiatorName, authId, requestInstanceId, eventTime, correlationId, agent
+:   Flat CSV with one row per event, containing: serviceName, region, accountId, instanceId, keyId, action, outcome, reasonType, reasonCode, initiatorId, initiatorName, authId, requestInstanceId, eventTime, correlationId, agent.

 `<base>_events_summary.csv`
-:   Grouped summary with event counts, grouped by service, region, account, instance, key, action, outcome, reason, and initiator
+:   Grouped summary with event counts, which are grouped by service, region, account, instance, key, action, outcome, reason, and initiator.

 `<base>_events_summary_by_action.csv`
-:   Grouped summary with event counts, grouped by service, region, account, instance, key, action, and initiator (without outcome or reason breakdown)
+:   Grouped summary with event counts, which are grouped by service, region, account, instance, key, action, and initiator (without outcome or reason breakdown).

 Where `<base>` is derived from the input file name (stripping `_logs.tsv` or `.tsv`).